 Instructions

-3. Adjust sweetness or thickness to taste; blend briefly again if needed.
+- Taste and adjust sweetness or thickness; blend briefly again if needed.